Organisation-WIP/Project-WIP/README.md

 ## SG-Framework
-The path to your local instance of the SGFramework has to be set in a "frameworkPath":
+The path to your local instance of the SGFramework has to be set in a file "frameworkPath":

 FRAMEWORK_PATH = *PathToFramework* /common.pri